Shape the future of education while broadening your career options. Delve into many different subjects with a focus on Primary-age children.

 Teaching

-In years 1 and 2, you'll explore the history of, and current issues affecting education.
-You’ll also look at core subject areas and ways of engaging children with a range of abilities and needs as a teacher.
+At levels 4 and 5, we’ll explore the history of, and current issues affecting education.
+We’ll also look at core subject areas and ways of engaging children with a range of abilities and needs as a teacher.